tstanford/webscraping/README.md

 # Web Scraping

-This repositoty contains various web scraping utilities that I have created that extract data from the web and process it into output data files
+This repository contains various web scraping utilities that I have created that extract data from the web and process it into output data files

 ## Installation
 ```